East Anglian derby: History

-The first derby was held between the two clubs on 15 November 1902, when both sides were still playing at an amateur level.
+The first derby was held between the two clubs on 15 November 1902, when both teams were still playing at an amateur level.
 The Norfolk & Suffolk League fixture was played in Norwich and finished 1–0 to Norwich City.
 Norwich turned professional in 1905 with Ipswich following in 1936.
 Ipswich Town was elected to the Football League in 1938, and the first fully professional league game between the two clubs took place on 2 September 1939 in the Third Division South.
 Played at Portman Road, the match finished 1–1, although the league was abandoned a few days later following the outbreak of the Second World War.